Thus Spake Sara Elkamel

 1 The line in the original poem is, “my mother was so happy to be alive.”

-A Note on the Text: This poem is a cento, composed from at least one line from every poem in Sara Elkamel’s chapbook, Field of No Justice
+A Note on the Text: This poem is a cento, composed from at least one line from every poem in Sara Elkamel’s chapbook, Field of No Justice.

 The translation of the Quranic verses are Bazeed’s own.

-thus spake Zulaïkha,” gathering in centos the work of Arab writers who are making a home in the diaspora of English.
+This cento is part of a larger collection in progress entitled “thus spake Zulaïkha,” gathering in centos the work of Arab writers who are making a home in the diaspora of English.

 Bazeed is an Egyptian immigrant, writer, performance artist, stage actor, and cook living in Brooklyn.
 An alliteration-leaning writer of prose, poetry, plays, and pantry lists, their work across genres has been published in print and online, and their plays performed on stages in the United States and abroad, including Kilo Batra: In Death More Radiant, presented in December 2021 at the Arab American National Museum.
 Bazeed is currently at work on a book-length erasure poem of the hyper-racist text, The Arab Mind; The Sunshine School Songbook, a solo cabaret sponsored by late-stage capitalism and the algorithms of Gulf Labor dystopias; and the second draft of their so-faggy-it’s-in-the-title! play, faggy faafi Cairo boy.